Greg Phillinganes: Early life

+Career

-Phillinganes was discovered by Stevie Wonder after the drummer Ricky Lawson gave him a cassette of instrumental renditions of his own songs by Phillinganes.
-Phillinganes auditioned for Wonder's band, Wonderlove, and played with them from 1976 to 1981.
+After drummer Ricky Lawson gave Stevie Wonder a cassette of Phillinganes' instrumental renditions of his own songs, Phillinganes auditioned for Wonder's band, Wonderlove, and played with them from 1976 to 1981.

 The year 1978 began a three-decade-long involvement with Michael Jackson and the Jacksons for Phillinganes.
-He arranged the Jacksons' 1978 album Destiny and played keyboard on the 1980s Triumph album.
-In the process, he became close with the Jackson family, accompanying them to Walt Disney World and referring to Katherine Jackson as "mom".
-He contributed to every one of Michael Jackson's solo albums, and cites the title track from 1982's Thriller as a classic example of his work.
-In an interview with Atlanta, Phillinganes recalled, "I did the synth bass part, those high-pitched synth parts, I did the Rhodes [keyboard] part and even did the pipe organ that Vincent Price does his rap over.
-It was crazy!
-When I listen to it now, I just think about all the fun we had creating all those layers in the studio."
-Although paid as a session musician for his contributions to Thriller, the best-selling album of all time, Phillinganes noted that he and the other participating musicians do not receive royalties.
-He was the musical director for Michael Jackson's Bad and Dangerous concert tours, as well as the Michael Jackson: 30th Anniversary Special.
-He describes his involvement with the 30th Anniversary Special as particularly emotional considering his long history with the family.
-Phillinganes has spoken at length about how much of his life he had spent with the Jacksons, and Michael in particular.
+He arranged the Jacksons' 1978 album Destiny and played keyboard on their follow-up album Triumph.
+He accompanied the Jackson family to Walt Disney World and referred to Katherine Jackson as "Mom".

+Phillinganes contributed to Michael's solo albums.
+He was hired as a session musician for his contributions to Jackson's best-selling Thriller, but did not receive royalties.

+He served as the musical director for Jackson's Bad and Dangerous concert tours, and the Michael Jackson: 30th Anniversary Special.
+In 2022, Phillinganes was mentioned in several episodes of the podcast series Stories in the Room: Michael Jackson's Thriller Album Podcast.

 In 1981, Phillinganes released his first solo album, Significant Gains.
-The Boston Globe reviewer Richard Cromonic noted Wonder's influence on the album, and praised the creativity of the compositions.
+The Boston Globe reviewer Richard Cromonic noted Wonder's influence on the album and praised the creativity of the compositions.
 He criticized the lyrics as being less creative, and said that Significant Gains might be too close to Wonder's sound, calling it "blatant emulation".
-While the album was not successful, the song "Baby, I Do Love You" was a minor R&B hit.
-Three years later, Phillinganes released his follow-up album Pulse, which featured another minor hit (and perhaps his best-known solo hit), a cover of Yellow Magic Orchestra's song "Behind the Mask" (with additional lyrics written by Michael Jackson).
+The album was not successful, but the song "Baby, I Do Love You" was a minor R&B hit.
+Three years later, Phillinganes released his follow-up album Pulse, with another minor hit, a cover of Yellow Magic Orchestra's song "Behind the Mask", with additional lyrics by Michael Jackson.
 This single was more successful on the dance music charts.
 When he later joined Eric Clapton's backing band, Phillinganes introduced the tune to Clapton, who covered it on his 1986 August album.
-Amidst his solo recordings and touring with Clapton throughout the 1980s and the early 1990s, he became well known as a prominent session musician for a multitude of different artists, performing on many hit albums of the time.
-His session work has continued into the present.
+Throughout the 1980s and the early 1990s he made solo recordings and toured with Clapton and worked as a session musician for several artists.
+He continued session work in later years.